Czech Wedding Traditions Complete Guide for Modern Couples

 - 3-6 months before: Traditional pre-wedding challenges and rosemary wreath preparation

-- Wedding day: Civil ceremony → Religious ceremony (optional) → Reception with traditional rituals
+- Wedding day: Civil ceremony, optional religious ceremony, and reception with traditional rituals

-- Key ceremonies: Plate-breaking (100% of traditional weddings), bride kidnapping (75% popularity), shared soup ritual
+- Key ceremonies: Plate-breaking (nearly universal at traditional weddings), bride kidnapping, shared soup ritual

 - Average cost: 200,000-500,000 CZK ($8,800-$22,000 USD)